maihanhoang/napari-sam2long/README.md

 ## Usage

 ### Segmenting & tracking first object
-1. Open a 3D tiff in napari, make sure it is in TYX or ZYX format
+1. **Open a 3D tiff** in napari, make sure it's in TYX or ZYX format.
-2. Select the image in the drop-down menu of *Input*
+2. **Select** the image in the ***Input*** dropdown.
-3. Add a new [labels layer](https://napari.org/0.5.0/howtos/layers/labels.html) to the viewer and select it in the drop-down menu of *Labels*
+3. **Add a new [labels layer](https://napari.org/0.5.0/howtos/layers/labels.html)** *after* the input image, then select it in the *Labels* dropdown.

-    Note: The labels layer should always be added to the viewer after the input image to match the dimensions.
+    The labels layer must be added after the image to ensure dimension alignment.
-4. Select the *Model*
+4. **Select the *Model***.
-5. Click *Initialize* to load the image and initialize the inference state
+5. **Click *Initialize*** to load the image and initialize the inference state.
-6. Select an object on any frame and get an initial mask with
+6. **Define the initial object mask** on any frame:
-    - the *mouse middle click* to get the model's mask prediction (*mouse middle click* to add and *Ctrl+mouse middle click* to remove areas) and/or
+    - Use the mouse middle-click to prompt the model:
+        - *Middle-click* = add region
+        - *Ctrl + middle-click* = remove region
-    - napari's [labels layers tools](https://napari.org/0.5.0/howtos/layers/labels.html#gui-tools-for-the-labels-layer) (e.g. paintbrush, eraser etc.) to manually draw a mask
+    - Or use napari's built-in tools (paintbrush, eraser, etc.) to draw the mask manually.

-    Note: When the model fails to segment the desired object with the point prompts using *(Ctrl+) mouse middle click*, manually drawing/correcting the mask with napari's labels layer tools can be very useful
+    If the model doesn’t segment the object accurately with point prompts, manual correction using napari tools can be useful.

-7. Once satisfied with the initial mask, click *Propagate from current frame* to obtain segmentations for all subsequent frames.
+7. Once satisfied with the initial mask, **click *Propagate from current frame*** to obtain segmentations for all subsequent frames.
 The result will be added to the labels layer.

-    Note: *Propagate from current frame* computes the masklets only for the subsequent frames to reduce computation time and does not affect any masklets of the previous frames.
-Only the mask of the current frame propagation is started from is considered in the prediction, any prompts made in previous and subsequent frames are not regarded.
+    Propagation only affects future frames.
+It does not recompute previous ones or consider prompts from other frames.
+Only the current mask is used to propagate forward.

 ### Making corrections
-8. Re-draw a new mask on any frame by using the *(Ctrl+) mouse middle click* to (remove) add regions and/or napari's labels layers tools.
+8. To refine segmentation, add/remove regions use:
+    - *(Ctrl+) middle-click* prompts
+    - napari’s label tools
-9. *Propagate from current frame* to re-run the model's predictions with the new mask
+9. *Propagate from current frame* to re-run the model's predictions with the new mask.

-Note: When making corrections and "re-defining" the masks, this plugin treats the corrected mask as a new initial mask and disregards any previous prompts on this frame.
+    The plugin treats this as a new initial mask and discards earlier prompts on that frame.

 ### Segmenting another object in the same image/video
-10. Save labels layer with the segmentation result of previous object
+10. Save the current labels layer (to preserve previous segmentation).
-11. Click *Reset* or add another labels layer to the viewer and select the new layer in the *Labels*-dropdown.
-Select new object as described in step 6.
+11. Click *Reset*, or add a new labels layer and select it in the *Labels* dropdown.
+Then repeat steps from Step 6 for the next object.

 ###  Segment new image/video
-12. *Reset* inference state
+12. *Reset* inference state.
-13. Load new image/video and follow instructions from step 1. *Initialize* is necessary to load the new image/video.
+13. Load new image and follow instructions starting from Step 1.
+    *Initialize* is necessary to load the new image.

 ## Contributing